 blink User Guide

-Welcome to blink, a Fidelity Payment product, created and developed in-house.
+Welcome to blink, a Blink Payment product, created and developed in-house.

 This user guide will show all the handy features and navigation techniques to provide clarity for you, the Merchant User.
 This guide will show you how to take payments via the Virtual Terminal, send a Pay Link to your customer, create direct debits, change and personlise your blink account, run repos, check transactions processed and much, much more!